-The project is being delivered in partnership with our contractors, Hochtief (UK) Construction, Ramboll and Parsons Brinckerhoff.
+The project is being delivered in partnership with our contractors, Hochtief (UK) Construction, Skanska UK, and Ramboll and Parsons Brinckerhoff.

 Along with Islington Council, we consulted in February/March 2016 on proposals to improve cycling and pedestrian and facilities at Highbury Corner roundabout.
 Changes could include closing the western side of the roundabout to create two linked public spaces and building a new square in front of the station.

 The proposed improvements would not start until 2018, after the bridge has been replaced, to minimise the impact to road users.
 Find out more on the Highbury Corner consultation page.